Furqan74/Xseeker-The-OSINT-Machine/README.md

 ![5](https://github.com/Furqan74/Xseeker-The-OSINT-Machine/assets/54634690/a8936de7-b191-434c-97a8-c5df085a47da)

-**These are the list of bookmarks that have been configured in the browser.
+**These are the list of bookmarks that have been configured in the Firefox browser.
 Please find the screenshot attached for reference**

 ![6](https://github.com/Furqan74/Xseeker-The-OSINT-Machine/assets/54634690/551d29b7-483f-4b3f-be8a-872857cd3610)